andgineer/sorokin.engineer/posts/en/_posts/2020-03-03-macos_cannon_lbp_1120_driver.md

 TL;DR

 1. Install virtual Windows in MacOS (I am sure you will use it afterwards for other tasks too)
-2. Install real printer in Windows with real driver from Cannon
+2. Install real printer in Windows with real driver from Canon
 3. Install virtual printer in Windows.
 It will send unparsed PostScript to the real printer
 4. Install Generic PostScript Printer in MacOS that will send PostScript to virtual printer in Windows